 There He Goes! at the Main Dining/Kitchen Screen

 14.0' w. by 3.0' h.

 2 @ 7.1' w. by 1.6' h.

 A Little Background: This La Jolla location joins a 3-generation progression of award-winning pancake restaurants from Illinois to California.
 The stained glass tradition began at Walker-family restaurants in the Chicago area in 1960 when Richard Walker, Sr.’s father and uncle filled their first Pancake House with antique stained glass.
 In the mid 1990s, Architectural Stained Glass created stained glass for Richard Walker’s second Pancake House in Crystal Lake (near Chicago).
 Fast-forward to this century when ASG was called on to create stained glass for a new Richard Walker’s Pancake House in the Gas Lamp District of San Diego.
-Check out the stained glass at the San Diego Richard Walker’s Pancake House.
-More recently and featured here is the newest Richard Walker’s opened in La Jolla, California by son Richard, Jr.
+Richard Walker, Jr. is carrying on the tradition with two new locations.
+Featured here is the La Jolla restaurant.
+His most recent endeavor is a little further north in Carlsbad.

 Materials: European Mouthblown Glass, Austrian Lead Crystal Prisms, Lead, Solder